 •More than 150 workshops to choose from on topics ranging from organization and specific homeschool teaching skills to parenting, marriage, and much more!
 Multiple workshops each hour to give you the information and encouragement you need to do your job with excellence.
 Incredibly popular speakers like Tim Tebow, Heidi St. John, Ken Ham, Ray Comfort, Mystery of History author Linda Lacour Hobar, Israel Wayne, Todd Wilson, Hal and Melanie Young, Todd Friel, Kim Sorgius, and so many more will be presenting all three days.

 •An exhibit hall is full of resources and curriculum that you can physically look through and compare to find the absolute best choices for your family.
 Having many authors and experts onsite to help explain how to use their product is a great advantage to a live event.
 (Even my teens get excited when they get to look through new curriculums!)

 • There are special offerings and opportunities for each member of the family, since homeschooling is intrinsically a family endeavor.
-A mom’s night, a men’s breakfast and track of sessions, a teen program, a children’s program, and a robotics program are all available should you choose to participate.
+A mom’s night, a men’s breakfast, a teen program, and a children’s program are all available should you choose to participate.
 If you choose to all stay together, that’s great, too!
 Children are always welcome to join you in the sessions you attend, for Teach Them Diligently is the most family friendly event you will ever attend.

 That doesn’t even scratch the surface of what you can expect, for some of the best benefits are found in simply rubbing shoulders with other home educating families and the encouragement found in not having to go against the flow for a full three days as you are surrounded by others who are actually going the same direction you are.